dceejay/RedMap/README.md

 #### To add a new base layer

 The layer will be called `name`.
 By default it expects a leaflet Tilelayer style url.
-You can also use a WMS style server by adding a property `wms: true`. (see overlay example below)
+You can also use a WMS style server by adding a property `wms: true`.
+You can also set `wms: "grey"` to set the layer to greyscale which may let you markers be more visible. (see overlay example below).

     msg.payload.command.map = {
         "name":"OSMhot",